armbian/documentation/docs/User-Guide_Getting-Started.md

  * kernel 3.4.x and NAND storage
  * pre-installed system on NAND (stock Android or other Linux)

-eMMC/SATA/USB:
+eMMC/SATA/USB/NVME:

  * any kernel
  * onboard eMMC storage
- * attached SATA or USB storage
+ * attached SATA, NVME or USB storage

 Start the install script:

 	armbian-install

 and follow the guide.
-You can create up to three scenarios:
+Theose are all possible scenarios:

  * boot from SD, system on SATA / USB
  * boot from eMMC / NAND, system on eMMC/NAND
- * boot from eMMC / NAND, system on SATA / USB
+ * boot from eMMC / NAND, system on SATA / USB / NVME
+ * Boot from SPI  - system on SATA, USB or NVMe
+ * Install/Update the bootloader on SD/eMMC
+ * Install/Update the bootloader on special eMMC partition'
+ * Install/Update the bootloader on SPI Flash
+ * Install system to UEFI disk

 and you can choose the following file system options: